pahen/madge/README.md

 # Release Notes

+## v0.1.4 (January 10, 2013)
+Switched library for walking directory tree which should solve issues on [Windows](https://github.com/pahen/node-madge/issues/8).

 ## v0.1.3 (December 28, 2012)
 Added proper exit code when running "madge --circular" so it can be used in build scripts.